cadet/CADET-Core/doc/interface/sensitivities.rst

 ``SENS_COMP``

-   Component index (:math:`-1` if parameter is independent of components)
+   Component index (:math:`-1` if parameter is independent of components, see the multiplexing of the corresponding parameter, e.g. `FILM_DIFFUSION_MULTIPLEX`)

    =============  ==========================  ============================
    **Type:** int  **Range:** :math:`\geq -1`  **Length:** :math:`\geq 1`